Taobat – A Nature Lovers’ Paradise - UrduPoint

 As Taobat becomes a key focus of tourists, the AJK government has also taken measures like forming a tourist police patrolling for visitors security besides providing them pamphlets carrying travelling and residential information.

-Long majestic bridge with Neelum river flowing with full might underneath is a spotlight of Taobat, connecting unpaved road to onwards meadows.
-It is last destination to travel by jeeps, from there on, tourists had to trek to explore meadows and feel murmuring tranquil breeze.
+A long majestic bridge with the Neelum River flowing with full might underneath is a spotlight of Taobat, connecting unpaved road to onwards meadows.
+It is the last destination to travel by jeep, from there on, tourists had to trek to explore meadows and feel murmuring tranquil breeze.

 Dense forests, chirping birds, blooming flowers, babbling rivers and streams and above all the simple people narrate stories of awesome Nature all around.